videojs/generator-videojs-plugin/README.md

 If you don't want to change configuration, but just want to update an existing plugin and skip all the other stuff (prompts, installation, "yosay"s), you can use this option to do that. _You may need to run the installation manually if dependencies changed!_

 Turn prompts off with: `yo videojs-plugin --hurry`

+#### Brightcove Defaults

+Set certain values automatically for Brightcove-authored plugins.
+Has the following effects:

+- Sets the author to `"Brightcove, Inc."`
+- Limits open-source license options to `Apache-2.0` only.

+Turn on these Brightcove defaults with: `yo videojs-plugin --bcov`

 ## Validation